As the days get shorter and the long, dark nights of winter settle in, a lot of people find their mood gets darker, too.

 Being mindful, doing deep breathing exercises, and meditating can all have a significant impact on how you feel.
 Try taking several deep, slow breaths, filling your belly as you inhale and letting it deflate as you exhale.
 Concentrate on nothing but your breathing.

 8. Be kind to yourself.

 We’ve given you a lot of tips on how to deal with feeling down.
 But when you’re depressed, it can be really hard to find the motivation to actually do these things.
-If you skip a workout, stay in all day, or listen to your favorite sad song on repeat, don’t get mad at yourself.
+If you skip a workout or stay in all day, don’t get mad at yourself.
 Instead, think about what you’d say to a good friend going through something similar.

 These small changes can lighten your mood and help you get through the winter blues.